-Newspapers - The LRC will subscribe to representative paper copies of major local newspapers and selected national newspapers, in addition to access to additional titles through the Internet.
+Newspapers - The Library will subscribe to representative paper copies of major local newspapers and selected national newspapers, in addition to access to electronic subscriptions through Galileo.

-Gifts – Direct gfts to the LRC will not be accepted per GPTC policy, except in rare circumstances.
-Anyone wishing to make a monetary gift to the LRC may do so through the GPTC Foundation.
+Gifts – Direct gfts to the Library will not be accepted per GPTC policy, except in rare circumstances.
+Anyone wishing to make a monetary gift to the Library may do so through the GPTC Foundation.

 Textbooks - Because of the repetition of information frequently included and because they are often quickly outdated, books designated as course textbooks are not usually added to the collection unless their usefulness goes beyond that of the typical textbook.

-Duplicates - The LRC purchases duplicate copies in cases of demonstrated need, such as when the number of students in a class or concentrated use of material demands multiple copies, or when required as part of a satellite campus collection.
-However, under ordinary circumstances, the LRC does not buy duplicate copies of the same title.
+Duplicates - The Library purchases duplicate copies in cases of demonstrated need, such as when the number of students in a class or concentrated use of material demands multiple copies, or when required as part of a satellite campus collection.
+However, under ordinary circumstances, it is not Library policy to buy duplicate copies of the same title.